 Denying millions of children basic necessities like food, housing and healthcare can have devastating and lasting consequences.
 Child poverty creates gaps in cognitive skills for young children, jeopardizes children’s health and ability to learn, and fuels an intergenerational cycle of poverty.
 Child poverty is too costly for our children and nation—and it is neither necessary nor morally defensible.

-We envision an America where no child lives in poverty and all children have the opportunities they need to reach their full potential.
-Protecting children against the lifelong consequences of poverty will improve their life and reduce child poverty in future generations.
-As a country, we have the resources to end child poverty and now must create the will to do so.
+We envision an America where we fully invest in our communities, particularly communities of color, so that no child lives in poverty, where racial justice is realized and all children have the opportunities they need to reach their full potential.
+We believe that we must tear down the systemic and institutional racism and discrimination embedded in our institutions and our policies to fully realize this dream.
+As a country, we have the resources to end child poverty now and must create the will to do so.
 We cannot afford to wait.
 The future of our children—and our nation—depends on it.

-We work to end child poverty and ensure all families have resources to nurture their children by promoting improvements to policies and programs we know work.
+We fight to end child poverty and ensure all families have resources they need to thrive and flourish by expanding, improving, and advancing new federal programs and policies that help our communities.
 Ending child poverty will take a multi-pronged approach.
 To end child poverty now, we must:

-- Level the Playing Field for Poor Children: To reduce child poverty long term, children also need access to affordable, comprehensive physical and behavioral health care, affordable high-quality early development and learning opportunities, high performing schools and colleges, and families and neighborhoods free from violence.
+- Ensure more children and youth have the support they need from the start: : To reduce child poverty long term, children also need access to affordable, comprehensive physical and behavioral health care, affordable high-quality early development and learning opportunities, including child care, robust Head Start and early Head Start, high performing schools and colleges, and families and neighborhoods free from violence.